Schmack!

 Schmack! is the debut studio album by New Zealand rock band Steriogram, released on 29 February 2004 by Capitol Records.
+The album was recorded In Henson Recording Studios in Los Angeles, California.
 The album was re-released as a tour edition in 2005.
 The song "Walkie Talkie Man" featured on an Apple iPod ad and a number of films and video games, and its video clip was nominated for a Grammy and four MTV music awards.

 To date more than 250,000 copies of the album have been sold.

 One song, "White Trash", had previously been released as a single in 2000.
 In addition to "Walkie Talkie Man", four others were released as singles: "Roadtrip", "Go", "Tsunami" and "On and On".
 "Walkie Talkie Man" debuted at #19 on the UK Singles Chart and reached #14 on the New Zealand chart.
 "Go" peaked at #28 in the New Zealand RIANZ Chart.
 The promo release of "Go" had an instrumental of "Go" on the b-side, and the UK release had "Free".